Switched auxiliary loss for robust training of transformer models for histopathological image segmentation: 5. Training Pipeline

 For this research, we have utilized Tesla P100-PCIE-16GB GPU with 16GB GDDR6 VRAM for model training and inference.
-The CPU used is a 1xcore hyper threaded Xeon Processors @2.2Ghz with 15.26GB RAM and disk storage of 155GB.
+The CPU used is a 1xcore hyper-threaded Xeon Processors @2.2Ghz with 15.26GB RAM and disk storage of 155GB.

-The data is split into 5 folds using stratified k fold sampling to maintain organ balance between the train and validation dataset.
-All the HPA images are resized from 3000x3000 to 768x768 for training.
-We set a batch size of 4 for the training epoch and 8 for the validation epoch as per our hardware limitation.
-The models were trained for 120 epochs with a learning rate of $5\mathrm{e}{-5}$ using the ReduceLROnPlateau scheduler.

-Figure \ref{fig:fig_train} represents the training framework implemented in our study.
-The training data is first normalized using the Vahadane stain normalization method \cite{vahadane} to bring uniformity in staining variations present across the HPA and HuBMAP data.
-The stain target image is a mosaic created using all different staining alterations present in the available data.
-Medium to heavy augmentations are applied such as spatial level transformations using crop, flip and rotate operations, noise addition, color augmentations like hsv and brightness contrast and finally, elastic transformation and grid distortion are also used.
-The auxiliary loss is added during the backpropagation from the second encoder block in the first stage and for switch auxiliary loss training after training for 60 epochs the auxiliary loss is switched to the first block of the encoder and trained further for 60 epochs.